polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-networks/zombienet/configuration.md

 ## Parachain Configuration

-The `parachain` keyword is used to define further parameters for the parachain.
+The `parachain` keyword defines further parameters for the parachain.
 The available keys are:

 - **`id`** ++"number"++ - the id to assign to this parachain.
 Must be unique
 - **`chain?`** ++"string"++ - the chain name